|20 Ways to Save at the Grocery Store||Nov 11, 2013||348-722 (HNFE-172NP)|

 |Healthier Choices for Happier Lives||Sep 23, 2013||HNFE-168NP|

-A child grows about two to three inches and gains four to five pounds each year.
-Proper nutrition and opportunities to play and be physically active are critical to ensure that your child grows properly and adopts healthy behaviors for lifelong health.
+Rapid growth and development occurs during the preschool years, ages 2 through 5.
+A child grows about 2 to 3 inches and gains 4 to 5 pounds each year.
+Proper nutrition and opportunities to play and be physically active are critical to ensuring your child grows properly, learns to enjoy nutritious foods, and adopts healthy behaviors for maximum development and lifelong health.

 |Healthy Weights for Healthy Kids, Smart Activities Lesson, Experience: Activitudes||Dec 13, 2011||348-998|